We welcome applications from students who have or hope to gain scholarships or wish to self-fund their studies.

 The John Innes Centre is an independent, world-leading international centre of excellence in plant science and microbiology.
 Our scientific reputation is built on our commitment to excellence and to training and developing our staff, the provision of outstanding research facilities, and through a high performing environment.

-JIC is committed to an equal opportunities agenda that encourages flexible working to support career development and a good work-life balance.
-JIC holds an Athena SWAN Silver Award.
+The John Innes Centre is committed to an equal opportunities agenda that encourages flexible working to support career development and a good work-life balance and we hold an Athena SWAN Silver Award.